DatabayAG/tarc-pdf/README.md

 ## Installation as a Docker Container

-Log in a a user that is able to build and run docker images.
+Log in as a user that is able to build and run docker images.
 Clone this repository.
 Go to the cloned repository and build the container:

 ````